 With the power to control metal, and suffering from Dissociative Identity Discorder, Frankie a.k.a.
 Magenta puts her stepfather in the hospital and soon has the Flash on her tail, after she lashes out at Julian at the police precinct.

-But they're not the only ones on Team Flash with problems.
 When Harrison and Jesse Wells return from Earth-2, Wally becomes quietly jealous of Jesse's new speedster powers.
 Considering they were both caught in the second particle accelerator explosion, Wally wonders why he hasn't got speed powers too — especially as he's been experiencing dreams of being a speedster.

 After trying to get Caitlyn to persuade Jesse not to use her powers, Harry eventually decides to support his daughter's desire to be a hero like the Flash, allowing her to help Barry take down Magenta.
 Back at the lab, Frankie confirms the team's suspicion that Alchemy gave her her powers, after tempting her with dreams of Magenta's supervillain life in Flashpoint.
 Wally seems uneasy, and we're left wondering if Alchemy is tempting him with similar dreams of Kid Flash.